Sufian Suhaimi: 2016: "Terakhir" and breakthrough

-2017–2018: Follow-up singles, Di Matamu and venture into Indonesian market
+2017–2018: Follow-up singles, Di Matamu, and venture into Indonesian market

-In August 2017, his third single, "Terasa Ada" was released and was inspired by Sufian's high-profile relationship with actress, Elfira Loy.
+In August 2017, his third single, "Terasa Ada" was released.

-Following the break-up with Elfira Loy, Sufian released "Di Matamu" as his fourth single in March 2018.
+Next, Sufian released "Di Matamu" as his fourth single in March 2018.
 The single became a commercial success, gaining more than 20 million views on YouTube within two months.
 "Di Matamu" also peaked atop the RIM International & Domestic Charts for a week and became the most streamed domestic songs for eleven weeks.
 In January 2019, the official music video for "Di Matamu" became the most viewed Malaysian music video on YouTube after gaining more than 50 million views.

 Following the success of "Di Matamu", Sufian re-recorded the song with Indonesian group, Shima for the Indonesian market.
 The song was re-recorded with new music arrangement and renamed "Di Matamu 2.0".
 A new video for "Di Matamu 2.0" was shot in Indonesia and released on 23 November 2018.

 In its annual look back in music, Spotify reveals that Sufian was ranked second on the list of most streamed Malaysian artistes of 2018.

-2019–present: "Mencuba", poetry book and TRIO Concert
+2019–present: "Mencuba", poetry book, and TRIO concert

 In April 2019, Sufian released the single, "Mencuba".
-The music video for the single gained more than 1 million views on YouTube in three days as well as trending at number 2 on the video-sharing website.
+The music video for the single gained more than 1 million views on YouTube in three days, as well as trending at number 2 on the video-sharing website.
 Sufian also announced his plans to release a poetry book, written since his days as a student in UniSZA, by the end of the year.
 The book will be published by Universiti Utara Malaysia.

 Sufian, alongside Khai Bahar and Wany Hasrita, held the "TRIO Concert 2019" at Malawati Stadium, Selangor on 2 November 2019.

-Personal life

-In October 2017, Sufian announced his engagement with actress, Elfira Loy.
-The couple was set to wed on 23 March 2018.
-However, the engagement was called off on 17 February 2018.